Time vocabulary in Lucazi

 - Miaka likumi na ivali = twelve years.

-Day and Night vocabulary in Luchazi language
+Day and Night vocabulary in Luchazi

-when it is light; the time between sunrise and sunset; each of the twenty-four-hour periods, reckoned from
+- Litangua = day; the part of a day when it is light; the time between sunrise and sunset; each of the twenty-four-hour periods, reckoned from one midnight to the next, into which a week, month, or year is divided, and corresponding to a rotation of the earth on its axis.

 - Mutana na Vutsiki = day and night; it can refer to the 24-hour cycle of a day, which is divided into daytime and night; it can also be used to describe something that happens continually, nonstop, without stopping or all time; You may be wandering why the day here is referred to as “mutana”, the explanation is that traditionally the Luchazi people begin counting their day when the sunlight is visible during sunrise and sunset.